AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/01_var_let_const.md

 // expected output: block-scoped
 ```

-As you can see, when we assigned a new value to our `let` inside our block-scope, it **did not** change its value in the global scope, whereas when did the same with our `var` it leaked outside of the block-scope and also changed it in the global scope.
+As you can see, when we assigned a new value to our `let` inside our block-scope, it **did not** change its value in the outer scope, whereas when did the same with our `var` it leaked outside of the block-scope and also changed it in the outer scope.

 &nbsp;